-A couple of years ago I wrote an item for the Gazette about the Hopkins brothers.
-This resulted from one isolated mention of them in the history of the Anerley Bicycle Club.
+Some years ago I wrote an item for our club’s Anerley Gazette, the paper version, before we had the digital Bugle and club web site.
+This item was about the Hopkins brothers and resulted from one isolated mention of them in our history of the Anerley Bicycle Club.

-I followed this up, and via the marvels of the internet discovered for example:
+I followed this up, and via the marvels of the internet discovered this for example:

 Anerley, a hamlet in the province of Saskatchewan.
 Oswald James Hopkins (1877 to 1940), the first postmaster, had been a member of the Anerley Bicycle Club when he lived in London”

-Then, 18 months later and out of the blue, our club web site received an e-mail from Saskatchewan.
+Then, fast forward about 18 months later, and out of the blue our new club web site received an e-mail from Saskatchewan.

 But James was able to provide information for our club archive.